 Container Growing

 Growing plants in containers rather than direct soil contact.
-Containers can be made from plastic, clay, wood, stone, concrete, etc. Container gardening gives us options for creating small gardens indoors using pots, hanging baskets, window boxes, and other available spaces.
+Containers can be made from plastic, clay, wood, stone, concrete, etc. Container gardening allows us to create small gardens indoors using pots, hanging baskets, window boxes, and other available spaces.

 Cultivar